Bun/dash/README.md

     # Controls which element is used by default for e.g. entity tiles.
     defaultElement: tile

+    # Set the stylesheet for this panel
+    style: css/theme-dark.css

     # A script snippet that is executed before a template is rendered.
     script: |
         console.log("The following vars are available to me:", vars);
         vars.demo = "Hello world!";

+    # A reusable template
     template:
         mytemplate: |
             <p>The thing is currently {{state}}!

+    # You must include the following marker, to separate the options from the
+    # panel layout:

+    ---

+    # Panel document starts here

 ### Scripts